invernyx/livery-fixer/README.md

 ## Notes and troubleshooting

 - The program prints errors and actions to the console; review output for fixes or failures.
-- Ensure `MSFSLayoutGenerator.exe` is available for successful `layout.json` regeneration.
+- Ensure the specific version `MSFSLayoutGenerator.exe` included is available for successful `layout.json` regeneration.
 - Use quotes for argument values that contain spaces.

 ## Contributing